TencentAILabHealthcare/MLA-GNN/readme.md

 test_model.py: the definitions for "test".

 model_GAT.py: the definitions for the network optimizer and the GAT network, which can be selected as 720d model(GAT_features = layer1+layer2+layer3) or 240d (either use the layer1, or layer2, or layer3 as the GAT features) model.

+model_GAT_v4.py: Optimized implementation of the GAT layer, we employed the “GATconv” function encapsulated in the pytorch Geometric package, which is optimized to save computational cost.

 utils.py: contains data_loader and other functions (cindex, cox_loss, …).